 “Your beliefs become your thoughts, your thoughts become your words, your words become your actions, your actions become your habits, your habits become your values, your values become your destiny.” — Mahatma Gandhi

-This means there is no way to avoid the subconscious influence of our mindsets.
-Its hidden web of influence permeates everything — all the time.
-What’s inside us, our beliefs, attitudes and assumptions — manifests outside, pulling the strings of our future possibilities on both an individual and a collective level.
+In sum, it can be said that there is no way to avoid the far-reaching effects of our mindsets.
+Their hidden web of influence permeates everything — all the time.
+What’s inside us, our beliefs, attitudes and assumptions — manifests outside, shaping our future possibilities on both an individual and a collective level.

 “It is not primarily our physical selves that limit us but rather our mindset about our physical limits.” — Ellen Langer